zonemaster/zonemaster/docs/specifications/test-data/DNSSEC-TP/dnssec16.md

 ## Test zone names

-The test zone for each test scenario in this docuemtn is a subdomain delegated from the base name (`dnssec16.xa`) and that subdomain having the same name as the scenario except where the test domain must be the root zone, a TLD or a domain under `.arpa`.
+The test zone for each test scenario in this documetn is a subdomain delegated from the base name (`dnssec16.xa`) and that subdomain having the same name as the scenario except where the test domain must be the root zone, a TLD or a domain under `.arpa`.
 The names of those zones are given in section